Ann Wagner

-Her district, based in St. Louis County, is heavily suburban and the state's wealthiest.
+Her district, located mostly in St. Louis County, is heavily suburban and the state's wealthiest.
 It includes most of St. Louis's southern and western suburbs as well as some of the northern exurbs in St. Charles County and the northern part of Jefferson County.
 Before her diplomatic post, Wagner chaired the Missouri Republican Party from 1999 until 2005; she co-chaired the Republican National Committee for four years, starting in 2001.
+She is generally regarded as being part of the moderate bloc of her party.

 Early life and education

 Wagner was born and raised in St. Louis.
 Her parents owned two carpet stores where she worked growing up.
 She attended Cor Jesu Academy, a private Catholic all-girls school in South County, and graduated from the University of Missouri in 1984 with a BSBA from the business school with an emphasis in logistics.
 After college, she worked in the private sector and held management positions at Hallmark Cards in Kansas City and Ralston Purina in St. Louis.